kirkgo/go-site-monitor/README.md

 ````

 ## Settings
-Add the sites you want to monitor to sites.txt.
+Add the sites you want to monitor to `sites.txt`.
 Remember to add one site per line.
 You can change the monitoring frequency and time by changing the `frequency` and `delay` constants to your needs.

-How to run:
+## How to run
 ````
 go run main.go
 ````